 The best way to combat rust is to prevent it from appearing.

 To protect the engine – Lubricants such as motor oil or solvent refined oil not only reduce friction by separating moving parts but also protect these parts from corrosion.
 Not all oils are the same and it is important to use the correct oil for your cars make and model.
-The online shop 123engineoil.co.uk that sells different kinds of motor oil has a free tool that will tell you which is the right oil for your car.
+There are online tools which tell you which is the right oil for your car.

 To protect the bodywork – You need to regularly check your vehicle body for nicks and chips in the above-mentioned areas.
 Once you find a chip with some rust on its surface, sand it down using a sand paper.
 For a nick covered with rust, apply a piece of sand paper to a tip of a screwdriver and work up it.
 Then clean the area, let it dry, and accurately apply the touch-up paint.
 You can buy touch up paint from car parts warehouses and online.
 Sellers should publish lists of car makes, models and paint colours so you can get an exact match.